klaytn/klayspray/terraform/azure/private-layer1/README.md

 ### 2. Check the generated files
 You can check two files in the root path of klayspray.
-1. gcp-private-ssh-key.pem: a file to use via SSH
+1. azure-private-ssh-key.pem: a file to use via SSH
 2. inventory/private-layer1/inventory.ini: a file storing Klaytn node connection information